 The analytical data confirm that disposal practices at the site have contributed to groundwater and surface water/sediment contamination.
 Metals and O&G have been detected in all samples.
 VOCs were identified in groundwater and surface water samples.
 Pesticides were identified in two groundwater samples and three surface water samples.
-Two explosive compounds
+Two explosive compounds were also identified during the investigation.
+This confirms that ordnance compounds were disposed of at the site and may be impacting the environment.

-TABLE 41-3.
-SITE 41 - CAMP GEIGER DUMP
+TABLE 41-3.SITE 41 - CAMP GEIGER DUMP

 DETECTED TARGET ANALYTES

 SEDIMENT SAMPLES